-The Settmakers & Stoneworkers Journal can now be viewed online at the British Newspaper Archive.
+Settmakers & Stoneworkers Journal added to the British Newspaper Archive

 There was an interesting addition to the British Newspaper Archive online last month (March).
 It is 498 issues of the monthly Settmakers & Stoneworkers Journal, dating from 1891.